 A VPN, or Virtual Private Network, encrypts your internet connection and routes it through an intermediary server.
 This protects you while torrenting in two important ways:

 - The encryption prevents your internet service provider and any other third parties on your network from seeing what you’re downloading.

-If BitTorrent or torrent tracker websites are blocked where you’re at, a VPN can bypass those blocks.
+Plus, if BitTorrent or torrent tracker websites are blocked in your location, a VPN can help you bypass those blocks.

 How to choose a VPN for safe torrenting

 Not just any VPN will do.
 You’ll need a reputable provider that offers a few critical features for safe torrenting: